Twigonometry/OSCP-Notes-Template/README.md

 Obsidian has a neat new feature called a Canvas which can be used to lay out notes in a free-flowing diagram.
 You can link existing notes, add images, and create canvas-embedded notes that only exist in the canvas.
 It's potentially useful for Active Directory sets - I've included an [[Active Directory Set.canvas|Example]] in the `Exam` folder.

+#### Workspaces

+You can open a workspace using the workspace button in the sidebar - this loads a saved layout of notes.
+You can group together notes you open together frequently (such as a specific lab machine and notes on relevant exploits from the course material) and save your current workspace using the 'save' button.

 #### PDF Generation

 You can create a PDF of a note with the 'Export to PDF' button the kebab menu at the top of each note.